Low-Dose CT Lung Cancer Screening

 Why did my doctor order a low-dose CT lung screening?

-Common reasons for ordering this screening:
+Common reasons for ordering an LDCT screening:

 • Significant smoking history (at least 20 pack-years)